 Now it might be argued that exposed conspiracies are not representative of all conspiracies.
-This is undoubtedly true and there are probably conspiracies that have been carried out in complete secret that has never been exposed.
+This is undoubtedly true and there are probably conspiracies that have been carried out in complete secrecy and have never been exposed.
 But this does not fit with conspiracy theories, which are typically based on demonstrably falsehoods.
-Thus, saying that there have been real conspiracies are not a valid objection to pointing out these errors.
+Thus, saying that there have been real conspiracies is not a valid objection to pointing out these errors.

 Conspiracy theories posit that the evil people behind it all are almost always highly intelligent and effective.
 They never make mistakes, the cover all possibilities, expect all contingencies and handle all risks.
-They hide or destroy all evidence and even assassinate people who risk exposing them.
+They hide or destroy all evidence and even assassinate people who might expose them.

-Yet, these evil masterminds are not skilled enough to remove Youtube videos or take down websites that expose them.
+Yet, these evil masterminds are not skilled enough to remove YouTube videos or take down websites that expose them.
 They are not even able to eliminate the most prominent conspiracy theorists and just let them crank out thousands of videos and articles about the intimate details of the alleged conspiracy.
 A common defense is that if conspiracy theorists were suddenly found assassinated, the conspiracy would be exposed.
-However, highly resourceful conspirators could easily stage it to look like accidents or natural causes.
+However, highly resourceful conspirators could easily stage it to look like accidents, a suicide or death due to natural causes.
 Furthermore, if they are not exposed by thousands of hours of video material and hundreds of thousands of articles, blog comments and forum posts, it is unlikely that they would be because some famous conspiracy theorists died a “natural” death or had an “accident”.

 Thus, there is an extremely peculiar inconsistency in the abilities of the conspirators.
 Are they extremely intelligent and never make mistakes or are they incredibly incompetent?

 The world is complicated and in sometimes difficult to predict.
 Conspiracy theories often involve extremely detailed, complex and convoluted plans that stretch over months, years or even decades.
 However, there are so many things that could go wrong with it.
-A key player passes away from some disease, some service breaks down, people move, laws changing, buildings rebuild, disease outbreaks, armed conflicts, security protocols improving, someone quitting their jobs and so on.
+A key player could pass away from some disease.
+Some crucial service could break down.
+People could move, laws could change, buildings could be rebuilt, disease outbreaks or armed conflicts could occur, security protocols could improve, someone might quit their job and so on.
 There are literally millions of things that could interfere.
 Thus, the perpetrators have at least a moderate risk of failing and getting caught.
-In many cases, getting caught would completely eliminate any possibility of the perpetrator’s goals of being accomplished.
+In many cases, getting caught would completely eliminate any possibility of accomplishing the perpetrator’s goals.